dennesabing/scaleup-admin-heroui/NOTES.md

 - [] implement http-only rather than saving to the local storage feat/
 - [x] forgot password
   - [x] even if email is not found, just display a success message.
-    - modify the success message to check email address if account is found.
+  - [x] modify the success message to check email address if account is found.
-    - if email address is found, then we sent an a password link to
+  - [x] if email address is found, then we sent an a password link to
+  - [x] add show/hide password

 ## Phase 2: Core CRM Features